minhtuan29/linked-list-full-method-cpluss-implement/README.md

 problem:
  According to computer architecture and operating system,
- an array data structure can not add or remote elements.
+ an array data structure can not add or remove elements.
  We need to generate a data structure is able to do that

  LinkedList full methods: